§ Verifiable Public Registry v4 Specification

 § [MOD-TD-MSG-5-2-2] Slash Trust Deposit fee checks

-Account running the transaction MUST have the required estimated transaction fees in its account, else transaction MUST abort.
+Fee payer MUST have the required estimated transaction fees in its account, else transaction MUST abort.

 § [MOD-TD-MSG-5-3] Slash Trust Deposit execution of the method